-While getting into Singapore would have involved making a small and well-fated investment twenty or thirty years ago, today it is all but impossible to get in unless you have millions of dollars or a start-up company with the blessing of people in high places.
+While getting Singaporean citizenship would have involved making a small and well-fated investment twenty or thirty years ago, today it is all but impossible to get in unless you have millions of dollars or a start-up company and the blessing of people in high places.

 If you missed the boat, your goal should be to find the next Singapore.

-That’s where emerging citizenship comes in.
-Singapore can afford to be picky because their 276 square miles of land has plenty of people, and the Singaporean passport grants access to 170 countries.
-It’s one of the best passports in the world, allowing those who hold it to enter visa-free to just about everywhere except the CIS States and parts of sub-Saharan Africa.
+That’s how to take advantage of emerging citizenship.
+Singapore can afford to be picky because it has plenty of people on its 276 square miles of land, and the Singaporean passport grants access to 170 countries.
+It’s one of the best passports in the world, allowing those who hold it to enter visa-free to just about everywhere except the Commonwealth of Independent States (CIS) States and parts of sub-Saharan Africa.

-Colombia, however, does not have such a valuable passport.
-At least not quite.
+Colombia, however, does not have that valuable of a passport.
+At least not quite, not yet.

-Recently, the tax-and-spend crowd in the European Parliament voted overwhelmingly to allow Colombians to travel without a visa to Europe’s borderless Schengen area.
-That means that, starting sometime in 2015, those holding a Colombian passport will be able to visit 26 countries in Europe visa-free.
+In 2015, the tax-and-spend crowd in the European Parliament voted overwhelmingly to allow Colombians to travel without a visa to Europe’s borderless Schengen area.
+That means that those holding a Colombian passport are able to visit 27 countries in Europe visa-free.

-That means Colombian passport holders can go anywhere most people would want to visit in Europe — save for the non-Schengen countries of Ireland and the United Kingdom — on top of their unfettered access to all of Central and South America.
+That means Colombian passport holders can go anywhere most people would want to visit in Europe — save for the non-Schengen countries of Ireland and the recently non-European Union United Kingdom — on top of their unfettered access to all of Central and South America.

 Colombians can even visit places off-limits to westerners, like Russia.
 That certainly sounds pretty “emerging” to me.

-Your only concern is making sure you don’t fall victim to some real estate scam.
+Your only concern is making sure you don’t fall victim to a real estate scam.

-While I’m not opposed to the Caribbean citizenship programs for those who want or need quick citizenship to expatriate, having a Colombian passport comes with the added benefit of being from a “real country”, and Colombians are a more diverse bunch than you may realize.
+While I’m not opposed to the Caribbean citizenship programs for those who want or need quick citizenship to expatriate, having a Colombian passport comes with the added benefit of being from a larger country and Colombians are a more diverse bunch than you may realize.

 If you know or are willing to learn to speak Spanish, it’s not a stretch to say that a lot of North Americans could pass for being Colombian.